astery/canva/pages/reflections.md

 We added all preparation work to easily add a new variant to represent points.
 It will be based on :array, so call it ArrayPoints.

-We already have tests for its behaviour, therefore reuse them.
+We already have had tests for its behaviour, therefore reuse them.

 I'm planning to write some data generation functions for a future benchmark.
-And I saw a flaw in the Canva module api - where is no function we can pass bare Canvas module to apply and render it, that is because we hid building Canvas behind functions describing render strategy.
+And I saw a flaw in the Canva module api - there is no function we can pass bare Canvas module to apply and render it, that is because we hid building Canvas behind functions describing render strategy.
 Let's split these functions to give an ability to explicitly pass bare canvas and its